Sagar-Shetty0804/UnityEdGame/README.md

 🟡 **Currently Paused**

 Development on EduQuest is **temporarily paused** due to semester transition and academic requirements.
+The existing <br>
-The existing implementation represents a **completed and evaluated minor project**, and serves as a foundation for future enhancements.
+implementation represents a **completed and evaluated minor project**, and serves as a foundation for future enhancements.

 ---